Updated Oct. 27, 2020

 What are the deadlines?

-You have until Oct.
-27 to request a mail-in ballot.
 A court ruling on Thursday, Sept.
-17 has cleared the way for counties to begin printing and sending out requested mail-in ballots after a days-long delay.
+17 cleared the way for counties to begin printing and sending out requested mail-in ballots after a days-long delay.

-Your mail-in ballot will now be counted as long as it’s postmarked by 8 p.m. on Election Day and received by the county elections office before 5 p.m. on Nov.
-6.
+Your mail-in ballot will now be counted as long as it’s postmarked by 8 p.m. on Election Day and delivered by the postal service before 5 p.m. on Nov.
+6. If you plan to hand-deliver it to your local election officials, you need to do so before 8 p.m. on Election Day.
+(Keep scrolling for more on that.)

 But it’s still important to request yours and turn it in ASAP.
 The sooner you get all of this handled the better — especially this year.